-The Dean of Students Office provides assistance to student victims, including providing information about available academic accommodations.
-Students who seek help from the Dean of Students Office should know that staff in the Dean of Students Office are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator for potential investigation.
+Office of Student Assistance and Support provides assistance to student victims, including providing information about available academic accommodations.
+Students who seek help from Office of Student Assistance and Support should know that staff in Office of Student Assistance and Support are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator for potential investigation.

-500 Lincoln Drive, 70 Bascom Hall, Madison, WI | (608) 263-5700 doso.students.wisc.edu/report-an-issue/sexual-assault-dating-and-domestic-violence/
+500 Lincoln Drive, 70 Bascom Hall, Madison, WI | (608) 263-5700 https://osas.wisc.edu/report-an-issue/sexual-assault-dating-and-domestic-violence/